pyladiesams/Bokeh-visualisation-beginner-aug2020/README.md

 * Clone the repository
 * Navigate to the workshop folder and start [Jupyter Lab](https://pypi.org/project/jupyterlab/) with the command `jupyter lab`

+**Note:** We wil be using Jupyter Lab for this workshop.
+It is also possible to use Jupyter Notebooks with the command `jupyter`.

 ## Credits
 This workshop was set up by @pyladiesams and @bhoom10